 NOTE You may not be able to use setuid if you are running within a cross-platform environment.
-For information on configuring setuid in a cross-platform environment, see the Serena PVCS Version Manager Installation Guide.
-For information on turning off setuid, see "Turning Off Setuid" on page 43.
+For information on configuring setuid in a cross-platform environment, see the Installation Guide.

 Workfile Locations

 A workfile location is the location where Version Manager places a revision checked out of an archive.
 Generally, the workfile location is a directory beneath the project database location, but you can specify any workfile location when you create a project database.
 When you check out a revision, it becomes a workfile.